-Effect Section Description Mean reset frame variation 4.2 The current mean reset frame is compared with the most recent library frame.
+Parameter Section Description Mean reset frame variation 4.2 The current mean reset frame is compared with the most recent library frame.
 Subtracting one from the other should leave neither significant residuals nor any structure in the residuals map.
 Reset anomaly variation 4.3 The current mean dark frame is compared with the most recent library frame that was taken with matching integration and exposure times.
 The difference of the two should yield neither significant residuals nor any structure in the residuals map.
-Dark current trend 4.2 Comparing the current estimate with recent values for the same chip should show any systematic trends in dark current.
+Dark current 4.2 Comparing the current estimate with recent values for the same chip should show any systematic trends in dark current.
 Particle Event Rate 4.3 Pixels rejected during the combination of dark frames will give an estimate of the rate of cosmic ray hits for each detector.
 This can be compared with previous estimates and monitored.
 Bad pixel statistics 4.4 The fraction of bad pixels (either hot or cold) should not change significantly with time on a detector.
-Detector readout noise and gain 4.5 The noise properties of each detector should remain stable so long as the electronics have not been modified.
-Trend in non-linearity 4.6 Although all infrared detectors are non-linear to some degree, the shape and scale of the linearity curve for each detector should remain constant.
-New linearity curves should show no significant change from other recent estimates unless the electronics of the system have been modified.
-Trend in mean gain correction 4.7 The ratio of median counts in a mean flat exposure for a given detector relative to that for another detector specifies the mean gain correction between those two detectors.
-The mean gain corrections for the ensemble should be very stable with time.
-Trend in persistence decay time and adjacency effects 4.9 The image persistence decay constant for each detector should be monitored.
-Trend in cross-talk matrix 4.10 Values in the cross-talk matrix should be very
+Detector readout noise and gain 4.5 The noise properties of each detector should remain stable so long as the electronics have not been modified. non-linearity 4.6 Although all infrared detectors are non-linear to some degree, the shape and scale of the linearity curve for each detector should remain constant.
+New linearity curves should show no significant change from other recent estimates unless the electronics of the system have been modified. mean gain correction 4.7 The ratio of median counts in a mean flat exposure for a given detector relative to that for another detector specifies the mean gain correction between those two detectors.
+The mean gain corrections for the ensemble should be very stable with time. persistence decay time and 4.9 The image persistence decay constant for each

-Doc Number: VIS-SPE-IOA-20000-0002
+Document: VIS-SPE-IOA-20000-0002

-Date: 2004-04-08
+Date: 2004-12-15

-Issue: 0.5
+Issue: 1.0

-Page: 29 of 50
+Page: 33 of 58

 Author: Peter Bunclark